janek-honza/airship/README.md

 # airship
+## This branch contains first version of flight system, which probably won't be further developed.

 Demo of a flight model for airships/zeppelins/blimps etc.
 Beginning of a bigger project which will use this flight model.